-The bill amends the 1966 PA 165, which addresses indemnity requirements in the construction industry.
+This bill amends the 1966 PA 165, which addresses indemnity requirements in the construction industry.
 It establishes that any contract provision that attempts to indemnify a promisee against liability for damages resulting from their sole negligence is void and unenforceable.
-This applies to contracts related to the design, construction, alteration, repair, or maintenance of various types of infrastructure and improvements to real property.
-Additionally, it specifies that public entities cannot require Michigan-licensed architects, professional engineers, or contractors to defend them from claims or assume liability beyond their degree of fault.
+The bill specifies that public entities cannot require Michigan-licensed architects, professional engineers, or contractors to defend them from claims or assume liability beyond their degree of fault.
+Additionally, it clarifies the definition of "public entity" to include various governmental bodies while explicitly excluding institutions of higher education.

 Statutes affected: House Introduced Bill: 691.991